 This is where a strong museum marketing strategy comes in.
 It helps museum directors and marketers focus their engagement efforts so they can increase awareness, visits, and ultimately revenue.

-Luckily, we’ve tapped into the marketing plans of forward-thinking museums and cultural institutions and compiled some key insights below.
+Luckily, we’ve tapped into a few of the museum marketing plans of forward-thinking museums and cultural institutions and compiled some key insights below.

-Whether you’re focused on driving attendance for public programs or increasing revenue at a private institution, the following trends and strategies will help any museum professional increase the impact of their efforts.
+Whether you’re focused on driving attendance for public programs or increasing revenue at a private institution, the following examples and strategies will help any museum professional increase the impact of their efforts.

-1. Embrace Technology Without Losing Sight of Your Mission
+1. Embrace Technology Without Losing Sight of Your Museum’s Mission

-As a modern marketer, you need to incorporate technology into your campaigns without compromising your museum’s mandate and mission.
+As a modern museum marketer, you need to incorporate technology into your digital marketing strategy without compromising your museum’s mandate and mission.

 Balancing the old with the new can be tough, especially if you specialize in historical exhibits.
 But tapping into tech can help improve your workflow, stay relevant, and get more people to visit your museum.